kyma-project/community/sig-and-wg/sig-core/proposals/update-code-and-chart-in-one-pr.md

 Notice that Prow defines a maximum number of concurrently executed jobs.
 There could be an extremely rare situation, that Prow executes only integration jobs that all wait for components jobs that cannot be executed because a maximum number of concurrent jobs was reached.
 In such a case, a developer has to trigger an integration job manually.
-5. If some statuses are in Pending state, sleep for some time (15s) and go to point 1.
+5. If some statuses are in Pending state, wait some time (15s) and go to point 1.

 Find more information on Guard implementation in [PR#904](https://github.com/kyma-project/test-infra/pull/904).